keygen-sh/keygen-relay/README.md

 Accepts a `fingerprint`, an arbitrary string identifying the node.

 Returns `201 Created` with a `license_file` and `license_key` for new nodes.
-If a claim already exists for the node, the claim is extended by `--ttl` and the server will return `202 Accepted`, unless heartbeats are disabled and in that case a `409 Conflict` will be returned.
-If no licenses are available to be claimed, i.e. no licenses exist or all have been claimed, the server will return `410 Gone`.
+If a lease already exists for the node, the lease is extended by `--ttl` and the server will return `202 Accepted`, unless heartbeats are disabled and in that case a `409 Conflict` will be returned.
+If no licenses are available to be leased, i.e. no licenses exist or all are being actively leased, the server will return `410 Gone`.

 ```json
 {